jansensan/test-iframe-comm-with-post/README.md

 ### The recipient `window` of both the container and the content are empty

-Each of these project need to target a `window` object to be able to call `window.postMessage`.
+Each of these projects need to target a `window` object to be able to call `window.postMessage`.

 In the case of the container, running this code